-Item to check Check the machine has been lubricated following the schedule outlined in the Maintenance section.
+Item to check \checkmark Check the machine has been lubricated following the schedule outlined in the Maintenance section.
 Check the rotor housing and discharge chute.
 Remove any blockages, twine, wire or other material that has become entangled.
 Check the condition and clearance of the twig breaker, rotor and stationary blades.
 Adjust or replace as required.
 Check for hydraulic leaks.
 Tighten connections or replace components to stop leaks.
-Check and ensure that all covers, guards, and shields are in place, secure, and functioning as designed.
+Check and ensure that all covers, guards and shields are in place, secured, and can function as designed.
 Check that all bearings turn freely.
 Replace if they do not.
 Check hydraulic fluid level.
 Top level up as required.
 Check and tighten all fasteners.
 Make sure the equipment is in good condition.
-On winch equipped models, check the condition of the winch rope for visible damage.
-Replace if kinked, frayed, has knots, cuts, or any broken strands.
-Failure to replace could result in breakage.
+Check that appropriate equipment for personal protection is available and being used.
+Check that jewelry, loose-fitting clothing are not worn.
+Make sure long hair is tied back.

-7.3 Before Startup
+6.3 Before Startup

 - 1. Check the hydraulic oil level in the tractor. - 2.
 Review Operating Safety Rules. - 3.
 Clear the area of all bystanders, especially children. - 4.
 Make sure each operator is trained and familiar with the set up and operation of the wood chipper. - 5.
-Perform the Pre-start Checks. - 6.
+Perform the Pre-operation Checks. - 6.
 Review Controls on page 25. - 7.
 Place the chipper in a clear, level work area close to the material at the work site.
 Material can then be loaded straight into the feed table with limited handling. - 8.
 Set the tractor brake and block or chock the wheels. - 9.
 Lower the chipper so the machine is resting on the ground.
 Make sure machine is level and stable.